 Ingredients you'll need to make my vegan pad thai recipe:

 - Rice Noodles: There are two kinds of rice noodles, vermicelli and the wider rice noodles typically used in pad Thai.
 Choose the wider variety.
 A thicker noodle is the perfect vehicle for the delectable sweet and sour sauce.
 Rice noodles are usually a combination of rice and tapioca flour, making them gluten free.
+If you're looking for a great vegan rice noodle recipe, pad thai is the ultimate choice!

 - Sesame Oil: If you can find it, choose toasted sesame oil.
 The earthy, nutty flavor goes a long way to replacing the taste of fish sauce in traditional pad Thai.